 About the Fall Festival

 Villanova University is the official host of the Special Olympics Pennsylvania fall state games, one of four statewide Special Olympic events.
 During the first weekend in November, the campus will host over 1,000 athletes, 400 coaches, 4,000 volunteers, and the many corporate sponsors and media outlets that will provide coverage for the event.
 The athletes who participate in the Fall Festival will compete in six Olympic-type sports: bocce, long distance running, power-lifting, roller skating, soccer, and volleyball.
 All housing and meals for the weekend are provided by Special Olympics Pennsylvania and Villanova University.

 Special Olympics is a life-changing movement of people helping people.
 The athletes of Special Olympics -- more than 20,000 alone in Pennsylvania -- are constant reminders of all that is right with the human spirit.

 About the Festival Director

 The Festival Director for the games is chosen each year to be the student leader of the Committee.
 Villanova students who are interested in the position must endure a rigorous application process and have significant Committee experience along with a strong academic record.
-This year’s director, Katie Bonnell (’14), is no exception.
-Katie is a nursing major and has participated in the Student Nurses Association of Pennsylvania.
-Katie brings past experience as LPH Assistant and Director of Special Events to her latest position as Festival Director.
-Her expertise, enthusiasm, and vision will help her to lead the 2013 Special Olympics Committee to organize the greatest Fall Festival to date!
+This year’s director, Katie Hickey (’15), is no exception.
+Katie is a History major and brings past experience as Fundraising Assistant and Chair to her latest position as Festival Director.
+Her expertise, enthusiasm, and vision will help her to lead the 2014 Special Olympics Committee to organize the greatest Fall Festival to date!

 Katie can be contacted at firstname.lastname@example.org